jonas208/GradValley.jl/README.md

 - Fork the current-most state of the main branch
 - Implement features or changes
 - Add your name to AUTHORS.md
-- Create a pull-request to the upstream repository
+- Create a pull-request to the repository

 # License
 The GradValley.jl software package is currently published under the MIT "Expat" license.
 See LICENSE for further information.